Easy marinated cherry tomato salad combines briny olives, fresh herbs, and crispy toasts for an easy summer salad you’ll make again and again.

 Unlike a hefty potato salad or a bean salad that can withstand sitting out on a potluck table, this cherry tomato salad is best enjoyed shortly after you prepare it.
-But if you do have leftovers, it will keep in the fridge for another day or maybe two.
-At that point, the cherry tomatoes will have marinated long enough to make a topping for a sandwich or to mix into orzo for a quick pasta salad.
-Just use a slotted spoon to pull them out of the juice.
+But if you do have leftovers, they will keep in the fridge for another day or maybe two.
+At that point, the cherry tomatoes will have marinated long enough to make a delicious topping for a sandwich or to mix into orzo for a quick pasta salad.

 This simple cherry tomato recipe is full of fresh, simple ingredients.
 Here’s what you’ll need to make it:

-• Cherry tomatoes: Halve them to expose the flesh, so that the tomatoes can release some juices.
+• Cherry tomatoes: Halve them to expose the flesh, so that the tomatoes can release some juices and soak up the marinade.

 • Pitted olives: I used Kalamata and green olives, but you can use any kind you prefer.